 Evidence and the Gospels

 After Jesus’s death, burial, and resurrection, His Apostles were willing to testify in court and willing to face the charge of perjury.
 The exact definition of “perjury” from par meaning “false” and jury meaning “witness.”
 The Apostles challenged the courts to find them guilty of false witness making them open to receive its due punishment.
 When the Apostles appeared before the Jewish court, the Sanhedrin, they said, “For we cannot but speak the things which we have seen and heard” (Acts 4:20), and “we are His witnesses to these things” — Jesus’s death and resurrection (Acts 5:32).
 The Apostles were never found guilty of perjury.
 Later, the Jewish court did take their wrath out on Stephen by stoning him to death when they relied on false witnesses.
-This is clear corruption.
-When the unbelieving Jews rose up against the apostle Paul in Jerusalem, he took the testimony of the Gospel with him to Caesarea and all the way to Rome (Acts 22:15; 23:11).
+When the unbelieving Jews rose up against the apostle Paul in Jerusalem, he took the testimony of the gospel with him before governors and kings to Caesarea and all the way to Rome (Acts 22:15; 23:11).
 Paul taught and relied upon the legal maxim of two or three witnesses even in the face of false teachers (2 Cor 13:1).
-By these infallible proofs, the Gospel spread throughout the world.
+By these infallible proofs, the gospel of Jesus Christ spread throughout the world.

-As the Law of Moses was a testimony to Israel, Jesus revealed that the Gospel is a witness to all the world (Matt 24:14).
-Paul echoed the same that the Gospel is the testimony (2 Tim 1:8; cf. 1 Cor 2:1).
+As the Law of Moses was a testimony to Israel, Jesus revealed that the gospel is a witness to all the world (Matt 24:14).
+Paul echoed the same that the gospel is the testimony (2 Tim 1:8; cf. 1 Cor 2:1).
 Most houses in the U.S. have the witness of the Bible.
 In each home, the Word of God bears witness.
 The proof of Jesus fulfilling predictive prophecies and truly doing miracles is more certain than anything else in history.
 There is no stronger evidence then the eyewitnesses.
-Trace and forensic evidence suffice to prove the witnesses.
-Many witnesses recorded in writing confirm the Gospel.
+Trace and forensic evidence suffice to support the witnesses.
+Various witnesses recorded in writing confirm the gospel of the resurrection of Jesus Christ.
 The New Testament Scriptures deliver the words of these testimonies to the world.
 What will the world do with these words?
-The goal of the Apostles is to spread the testimony of the Gospel.
+The goal of the Apostles was to spread the testimony of the gospel.
 In 1 John 1:1–4, the apostle John revealed,